 Play Beach Volleyball in Taiwan (indoor + outdoor groups in Taipei)

-Funnily enough, most beaches in Taiwan do not have any decent beach volleyball courts.
+Unfortunately, most beaches in Taiwan do not have any decent beach volleyball courts.
 The only decent beach court with good net tension seems to be at Bebin Park in Hualien, but it’s too far from Taipei.
-One beach court exists in New Taipei City in the Sunshine Sports Park, but the sand and net there aren’t great.
-Here one time where we’ve played King Of the Court:
+One beach court exists in New Taipei City in the Sunshine Sports Park, but the sand and net there aren’t great (careful your knees!).

-We have a group with Park & Sun portable volleyball net that we (try to) use every few weeks.
+We have a group with a Park & Sun net that (try ) to play every few weeks during summer time.
 We usually play 2x2, 3x3 and 4x4 at a BB to A level.
-Feel free to reach me out if you are interested (2x2 and 3x3 is quite intense, we require BB or + level).
+Feel free to join this Line Group if you are interested (2x2 and 3x3 is quite intense, we require BB or + level).

 The challenge is to find location where we can set the net.
 Because of some regulations, we can’t set the net everywhere.
 I had to do some research where we can set our portable net.
 So I’ve compiled in this map places where we can set our net, but also added location with existing beach court with a net (but don’t expect much from them).
 Some groups (in Kaoshuing and Keelung) also have their own nets.
 I’ve put their informations in the map: